This Sunday's Events

 C Thanks be to God.

-P The Holy Gospel according to Luke, the sixteenth chapter.
+P The Holy Gospel according to St. Luke, the twenty-first chapter.

 C Glory to You, O Lord.